applications arE CLOSED

 The project will not consider applications outside of opening periods.
 We recommend that you to regularly check for changes.

-In order to complete your application please download and join the following form with your CV and motivation letter and send them to us (as an alternative, you can select ‘copy email address’ using right clic).
+In order to be complete your application must include the following form with your CV and motivation letter.
+Please use “RFID assistant application YOURNAME” as the subject of your email and send them to us (as an alternative, you can select ‘copy email address’ using right clic).
 If your application is selected, we will contact you for an interview.